lmcinnes/umap/doc/supervised.rst

 part assignment of new points follows the classes well.
 The greatest source of confusion in some t-shirts that ended up in mixed with the shirts, and some pullovers which are confused with the coats.
-Given the difficulty of the problemn this is a good result, particularly when compared with current state-of-the-art approaches such as `siamese and triplet networks <https://github.com/adambielski/siamese-triplet/blob/master/Experiments_FashionMNIST.ipynb>`__.
+Given the difficulty of the problem this is a good result, particularly when compared with current state-of-the-art approaches such as `siamese and triplet networks <https://github.com/adambielski/siamese-triplet/blob/master/Experiments_FashionMNIST.ipynb>`__.